Best Fries in Cape Town

 If you know of restaurants that serve the best fries in Cape Town, please let me know.
 I would love to try them out and add them to this list!

-That’s it for now, I hope this list has been helpful and that you will give the listed items a try in your next outing in Cape Town.
+That’s it for now, I hope this list has been helpful and that you will give the listed items a try at your next outing in Cape Town.

 Until next time,